kubermatic/docs/content/kubermatic/master/cheat_sheets/vsphere_cluster_id/_index.en.md

 Stopping the CSI driver assumes that you'll not be able to work with volumes while it's stopped.
 This means that you can't attach/detach or create/delete volumes.
 This also means that you'll not be able to schedule/run new pods that are using vSphere volumes.
-It's **strongly recommended that you don't delete any pods that are using vSphere volumes while this procedure is ongoing**, or otherwise you might not be able to run new pods until the procedure is not done.
+It's **strongly recommended that you don't delete any pods that are using vSphere volumes while this procedure is ongoing**, or otherwise you might not be able to run new pods until the procedure is done.
 {{% /notice %}}

 This approach assumes doing this procedure for each affected user cluster.